gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

  - sprites, which are tiles that can be placed at arbitrary positions on the screen and independently move around
  - the background, which is a grid of tiles which can be scrolled smoothly as a single image

-To highlight the different, here's a scene made up of sprites and background:
+To highlight the difference, here's a scene made up of sprites and background:
 <div class="nes-screenshot">
 <img src="/images/zelda-screen-transitions-are-undefined-behaviour/sprites-and-background.gif">
 </div>